Ciarán Hinds: Career

-Hinds was featured in two notable television docudramas: Granada Television's docudrama Who Bombed Birmingham?
-(1990) in which Hinds portrayed Richard McIlkenny, a Belfastman falsely imprisoned for an IRA bombing; and HBO's docudrama Hostages (1993), where he portrayed Irish writer and former hostage Brian Keenan.
 Hinds starred opposite Kelly Reilly in Above Suspicion, a TV adaptation of Lynda La Plante's detective story, which was broadcast in the United Kingdom in January 2009; he returned for the sequels The Red Dahlia (2010), Deadly Intent (2011) and Silent Scream (2012).
 Hinds has performed in audiobook and radio productions as well.
 He performed as Valmont in the BBC Radio production of Les Liaisons Dangereuses, and also narrated the Penguin Audiobook Ivanhoe.
 He also performed in Antony and Cleopatra and The Winter's Tale as part of The Complete Arkangel Shakespeare, an audio production of Shakespeare's plays which won the 2004 Audie Award for Best Audio Drama.
 He read the short story "A Painful Case" for the Caedmon Audio version of James Joyce's Dubliners.

 Hinds played the role of Albus Dumbledore's brother Aberforth in Harry Potter and the Deathly Hallows – Part 2, the final film in the Harry Potter series.
 Also in 2011, he appeared as David Peretz in the 1997 sections of The Debt alongside Helen Mirren and Tom Wilkinson.
 Hinds played Roy Bland in the 2011 adaptation of the John le Carré's Tinker, Tailor, Soldier, Spy.
 In September 2011, Hinds returned to the Abbey Theatre in Dublin to star as Captain Jack Boyle in a revival of Seán O'Casey's Juno and the Paycock, alongside Sinéad Cusack as Juno.
 The production transferred to the National Theatre of Great Britain in November 2011 for a three-month run.
 He played "Jim" in the film The Shore (2011), written and directed by Terry George.
 The Shore won the Best Short Film, Live Action category at the 84th Annual Academy Awards (The Oscars) in 2012.